micahli/notable-take-home/README.md

 api:
   # Domain is for the frontend
   domain: http://localhost:8081
-  # Signing secret for the jwt authentication
-  signing_secret: "your-super-secret"

 database:
   # Connection URL for MongoDB and the name of the MongoDB database